The Leys School: Goodbye, Mr. Chips

-The setting for popular novel and play Goodbye, Mr. Chips is believed to have been based on The Leys where author James Hilton was a pupil (1915–1918).
+The setting for popular 1934 novel and play Goodbye, Mr. Chips is believed to have been based on The Leys where author James Hilton was a pupil (1915–1918).
 Hilton is reported to have said that the inspiration for the protagonist, Chips, came chiefly from W.H.
-Balgarnie, one of the masters at The Leys (1900–30) who was in charge of the Leys Fortnightly (where Hilton's first short stories and essays were published).
+Balgarnie, one of the masters at The Leys (1900–1930) who was in charge of the Leys Fortnightly (where Hilton's first short stories and essays were published).
 Over the years old boys have written to Geoffery Houghton, a master of The Leys for a number of years and a historian of the school, confirming the links between Chips and Balgarnie.
 As with Mr. Chips, Balgarnie died at the school, at the age of 82, having been linked with the school for 51 years and living his last years in modest lodgings opposite the school.
 Again, like Mr. Chips, Balgarnie was a strict disciplinarian, but would also invite boys to visit him for tea and biscuits.

 Hilton wrote, upon Balgarnie's death that "Balgarnie was, I suppose, the chief model for my story.
 When I read so many other stories about public school life, I am struck by the fact that I suffered no such purgatory as their authors apparently did, and much of this miracle was due to Balgarnie."
-Furthermore, the facial hair of one of the masters at The Leys earned him the nickname "Chops," a likely inspiration for Mr. Chips' name.